 Overnight Prime Minister Howard took action.
 He knew such an atrocity must never happen again in our country.

-Watch Prime Minister Howard discuss his decision regarding gun control:
+Watch former Prime Minister John Howard discuss his decision regarding gun control: